HSNPipeline/Overview/Sorting.md

 ## Resources

 Spike sorting in HSNPipeline uses several existing tools and resources for managing spike sorting.
-The key resources and tools are briefly described in this section.
+Note that the pipeline does not implement any novel spike sorters, and relies upon using existing and adapted external tools The key resources and tools are briefly described in this section.

-As well as the below mentioned tool, spike sorting in the HSNPipeline requires the [hsntools](https://hsnpipeline.github.io/hsntools/) module.
+As well as the below mentioned tools, spike sorting in the HSNPipeline requires the [hsntools](https://hsnpipeline.github.io/hsntools/) module.

 ### Combinato

-The current template uses [Combinato](https://github.com/HSNPipeline/combinato/) which is a Python tool for spike sorting.
+The current template uses [Combinato](https://github.com/HSNPipeline/combinato/) which is a Python module for spike sorting.
 Note that this link is to a HSNPipeline version of `combinato`, with some minor updates to work with the pipeline.

 The following materials are available from the developers of `combinato`: